D-side/digital-garden/_notes/KeePass.md

 KeePassXC can add and remove keys with an SSH agent running on a system whenever the respective KP database is unlocked or locked.
 It can do so in two ways:

 * When the key is an external password-protected file located somewhere near the database, KeePass can unlock it using a password of the same entry.
-* When the key is an [attachment](#files), it can even be kept unprotected, but can be protected too, in which case it will be unlocked using the password of the same entry.
+* When the private key file is an [attachment](#files), it is protected by encryption of the database file.
+For direct use (e. g. via SSH agent) further encryption is probably redundant.
+However, if a tool you intend to use requires a key *file*, this is not an option.
-  * [[Security advice]] I would generally recommend protecting the attachment anyway, even if the file doesn't normally leave the database.
-Because you may need to export it outside for use without an SSH agent, and rescinding decryption unconditionally is a drastic step down in security; even if you later password-protect the file, the unprotected version may stay on-disk indefinitely, even if no longer referenced by the file system.
-If you trust a system enough, you can strip protection manually afterwards, understanding the risks.
+  * [[Security advice]] I would generally recommend protecting the attached key file with a passphrase anyway, in case you'll want to *export* it.
+It gives you more flexibility with the level of trust you have in the system: whether you trust it to keep your sensitive files unencrypted on disk or not.
+Because as soon as an unencrypted key is saved to disk at any point, its traces can remain in the file system for a long time.
+If you trust the system enough, you can strip the passphrase with an extra step.

 See also [[KeePassXC in WSL2]] for a story on getting it to work in an unusual environment.